theupdateframework/go-tuf/README.md

 package](https://github.com/theupdateframework/python-tuf) installed (`pip
 install tuf`).
 To update the data for these tests requires Docker and make (see test data [README.md](client/python_interop/testdata/README.md) for details).

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines before making your first contribution!